Vccentric/React-Quiz/README.md

 # React-Quiz

-This is a simple multiple choice quiz application built with React.js and Redux.js.
+This is a simple multiple choice quiz application built with React.

 Here is a link to a [Demo](https://vccentric.github.io/React-Quiz/).